Feature #5543

 best API given the circumstances (need for a GVL + compatibility).

-Updated by cjameshuff (Christopher Huff) over 12 years ago
+Updated by cjameshuff (Christopher Huff) about 13 years ago

 VALUE is actively misleading, given that a VALUE can not be constructed by the function, and the writer of the code will most likely not want to return a pre-constructed one. "void *" is the obvious choice, not carrying such an implication and making it clear that greater care is necessary when using the function...in particular, making it clear that what it returns can't be assumed to be a valid VALUE.
 If we're going to be stuck with an awkward API that forces us to spin off little side functions and cram data through a single input pointer and single return pointer, we should at least not have to deal with an API that lies to us.

-Updated by mdalessio (Mike Dalessio) about 12 years ago
+Updated by mdalessio (Mike Dalessio) almost 13 years ago

 Another issue with the current design is that it does not support